Find out more

 - Being more representative of all aspects of your community.

-Research from Pride Sports, Stonewall, Sport England and other partners suggests that some of the commonly faced barriers for LGBT+ people include:
+Research from Pride Sports, Stonewall, Sport England and other partners suggests that some of the commonly faced barriers for LGBTQ+ people include:

 - Negative perceptions based on previous experiences of school sport, particularly within organised team sport.
-Pride Sport research shows that LGBT+ people still prefer solitary, informal sport and physical activity.
+Pride Sport research shows that LGBTQ+ people still prefer solitary, informal sport and physical activity.

 - A lack of awareness about opportunities or inclusive organisations.

-- A lack of LGBT+ role models or seeing other LGBT+ people participating or volunteering within community organisations
+- A lack of LGBTQ+ role models or seeing other LGBTQ+ people participating or volunteering within community organisations

 - Fear of discrimination or abuse from teammates, other participants and club officials